max31337/ToDo-App/README.md

 A simple yet powerful web application for managing tasks and to-do lists, built using PHP and MySQL.

+This is a personal project aimed to apply MVC structure and OOP principles in PHP core.
 ---

 ## Features